 When payment plans can be used

 Payment plans can be used for property taxes and many other property charges.
 If you have missed payments on your property tax bills, and you have an outstanding balance, you can enter into a payment plan.
-But you cannot enter into a payment plan with the Department of Finance if your property has been placed into a tax lien sale or an in rem action has taken place.
 If your property is at risk for a lien sale or in rem action, you can still enter into a payment plan.
+However, you cannot enter into a payment plan with the Department of Finance if a tax lien sale or an in rem action has taken place.

 Annual Interest Rate

 |3%||Less than or equal to $250,000||July 1, 2021 through June 30, 2022|